GrinonBarrett/Taksidos/That other world.md

 Abriar (druid)
 Nekromanteir
 Night Champion (Luncerun equivalent to Yuvran but nomadic)
-Madness Reaver (I(llusionists that lose their sanity but become much better at their trade as a result)
+Madness Reaver (Illusionists that lose their sanity but become much better at their trade as a result)